 You can apply for financing through your local bank or credit union, an online lender, or a broker or marketplace that helps connect you to various lenders.
 Make sure that whatever option you choose you understand the costs involved, and that you work with a trustworthy source that has your best interest in mind.
 Small business lending is not as heavily regulated as consumer lending, and there are predatory lenders who will take advantage of unsophisticated borrowers.

-The application process itself will vary depending on the lender and type of loan, but will usually involve a credit check (business or personal),
+The application process itself will vary depending on the lender and type of loan, but will usually involve a credit check (business or personal), and documentation of revenues in the form of bank statements and/or tax returns.

 How to qualify for a daycare loan